flavors/django-graphql-persist/README.rst

 ::

-    A list or tuple of renderer classes, that determines the default set of renderers that may be used when returning a persisted query response.
+    A list or tuple of renderer classes that may be used when returning a persisted query response
     Default: ()